-1. Skim read the text below and, in just one or two sentences, say what the article is mainly about.

-2. Scan the text to find and list the sources of renewable energies discussed.
+Skim read the text below and, in just one or two sentences, say what the artic about. le is mainly 2.
+Scan the text to find and list the sources of renewable energies discussed.

 Read the text in detail to answer the following questions.
 Please give your answers in complete sentences.
 3. What are renewable energies?
 4. Why are renewable energies now favoured over fossil fuels?
 5. How is biomass produced and what is it used for?
 6. How does Brundtland define 'sustainability?'